 If you’re heading for the Needles District in Canyonlands be sure to stop at Newspaper Rock.
 It’s 12 miles in from Highway 191 on Highway 211.

 The rock, made of Wingate sandstone, is literally covered with hundreds of well-preserved petroglyphs, the first carvings of which were made about 2,000 years ago.
-Look for pictures of deer, buffalo and pronghorn antelope along with symbols and human figures.
+Look for pictures of deer, buffalo, and pronghorn antelope along with symbols and human figures.

-Most people will be visiting from the Moab area, the nearest town of any size.
-Drive south out of Moab on US Highway 191 and continue for 40 miles to reach the intersection with Highway 211.
 Go west and follow it for 34.4 miles to reach the Visitor Centre.
 Allow 90 minutes one way for the drive.

-Hiking in the Needles District Canyonlands
+Hiking in the Needles District of Canyonlands

-There are four short but scenic hiking trails that can be accessed along the paved scenic drive.
+There are four short but scenic hiking trails that can be accessed along the paved scenic drive in the Needles District of Canyonlands.
 We did all of them with pictures following the description below.
-We missed the 8 strenuous trails – with most requiring 4 -7 hours of hiking – or an overnight backpacking trip.
+We missed the eight strenuous trails in the Needles District – with most requiring 4 – 7 hours of hiking – or an overnight backpacking trip.

 Our favourite trail was the 2.4 mile Slickrock Trail that offered superb views for its entire length as you’ll see in the photos.

-Camping in the Needles area
+Camping in the Needles District of Canyonlands

 You’ll find 26 individual campsites in the Needles Campground in addition to three group camping locations.
-The nightly fee in 2020 is $US20 per site.
+The nightly fee in 2024 is $US20 per site.
 In spring and fall you can reserve individual sites, while the rest of the year it’s first come, first served.
 It’s busy in spring and fall (really the best time to visit) so plan ahead.

 You’ll find a fire ring, a picnic table and toilets,